anybill/documentation/api_vendor.md

   This can also be done on the anybill Partner Portal so implementing these Endpoints is not required.
 </p>
 <p>
-  For more information have a look at the OpenAPI Specifications.
+  Please check out the OpenAPI specifications for more information.
 </p>

 ## Category API
 <p>
-  This Endpoint lists all Categories which are available to categorize the LineItems and the Bill.
+  This endpoint lists all categories which are available to categorize the line items and the bill.
 </p>
 <p>
-  For more information have a look at the OpenAPI Specifications.
+  Please check out the OpenAPI specifications for more information.
 </p>

 ## OpenAPI Specification